 Zinc and borage oil (GLA) aid in healing eczema.

-Taking an GLA supplement aids in helping with fighting inflammation, promoting a healthy immune response, improving the barrier function of the skin and is vital for keeping skin cells moist and strong.
+Taking a GLA supplement aids in helping with fighting inflammation, promoting a healthy immune response, improving the barrier function of the skin and is vital for keeping skin cells moist and strong.
 Zinc helps support the immune system, which is related to gut health, and it helps other things like improve inflammation.

 I have been taking the zinc once a day and the borage oil twice.
-In addition I am still taking fermented cod liver oil and probiotic.
-I am slowing increasing my ghee intake.
+In addition I am still taking fermented cod liver oil and a probiotic.
+I am slowly increasing my ghee intake.
 I go through periods with ghee as I am not 100% sure if my skin on my face likes it or not.
-But I take it because of the vitamins in has it like Vitamin A, D, E and K, which are all needed for overall health and they help with skin!
+But I take it because of the vitamins in it like Vitamin A, D, E and K, which are all needed for overall health and they help with skin!

 This is my legs this morning.

 After taking just a few foods out of my diet and taking those few supplements (along with my other daily supplements) my legs are just about healed completely.
 The red patches are pretty much gone but still deal with moments of really itchy skin.

 With the itchy skin still happening I know it’s related to stress and changes in weather.
 I know when I am under a lot of stress my eczema does get worse.
 I am working on controlling my stress the best I can.